Inderjit1/linux/README.md

 ## Question 3 - Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?

+A full VM boot entails 1,971,700 exits.
+The exits increase at a somewhat stable rate.
+The EXIT_REASON_HLT exit, for example seems to increase at a stable rate.
+We think it also depends somewhat on the user's activity.
+Quite a few exits occured at VM boot.
+It seems that editing files tends to cause the EXIT_REASON_MSR_WRITE to increase substantially.

 ## Question 4 - Of the exit types defined in the SDM, which are the most frequent?
 Least?